5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Fixing issues with external Webcams

-When using my EFI folder for macOS 12 or newer, disabling AMFI is necessary to boot macOS.
-But disabling MAFI causes prompts to grant special permissions to not appear in 3rd party apps like Zoom, Microsoft Teams, etc.
+When using my EFI folder for macOS 12 or newer, disabling Apple Mobile File Integrity (AMFI) is necessary to boot macOS.
+But disabling it causes prompts to grant special permissions to access the cam/mic by 3rd party apps like Zoom, Microsoft Teams, etc to not pop-up .

 There are [several approaches](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/41#issuecomment-1528999560) for fixing this issue.